Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Quantum systems knowing fluctuations

 \subsection{Information-fluctuation cost relation}

-Noting that thermodynamic inference can be constructed from any measurable observations, including thermodynamic fluctuations of observables.
-Here we apply the thermodynamic inference framework to derive information-thermodynamic cost relations that can establish bounds on fluctuation costs.
-For clarity and simplicity, we explicitly consider observations up to the second-order fluctuations (variance), which are experimentally accessible (see, e.g., Ref.~\cite{Herrera.21.PRL}).
+In the following, we assume that the second-order fluctuations (variances) of charges are also experimentally accessible.
+A close examination of the thermodynamic inference strategy introduced in Sec. \ref{sec:1} shows that the dynamical constraints used to derive the maximum-entropy state in Eq. (\ref{eq:reference_state}) can included any observations which naturally encompass measurable variances (see, e.g., Ref.~\cite{Herrera.21.PRL}).
+Therefore, we can directly apply the thermodynamic inference framework to derive information-thermodynamic cost relations that can establish bounds on fluctuation costs.
+To make the derivation as clear as possible, we explicitly consider a single charge $\mathcal{C}_i^S$ whose mean value and variance are known in what follows.
 Generalization to higher-order fluctuations is conceptually straightforward, though practically constrained by experimental capabilities.